bng94/discord-features-handler/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Notes
-This is a pre-release version.
-Official version 1.0.0 will be released soon with full documentation and changes.
+This is a pre-release version mainly for my personal usage and testing.
+Official version 1.0.0 will be released soon with full documentation.

 Using discord-feature-handler you can straight up create the command and event files settings a key/value with the respective command name or event name (event name assosiated with the event, such as ready, messageCreate, messageUpdate and so forth listed from the discord.js documentation.